guilledipa/google-forms-response-limiter/README.md

 # Google forms – Response limiter

-This is a *very* simplisting response limiter that only accounts for number of responses in a Google Form.
+This is an *Über* simple response limiter for Google Forms that only accounts for number of responses in a Google Form.

 ## Install